merteldem1r/AlgoStruct/README.md

 When a variable is declared as a reference, it becomes an **alternative name for an existing variable.** A variable can be declared as a reference by putting ‘&’ in the declaration.

-- Creating references to variables
+- Creating & Manipulating references to variables
-- Manipulating values of the variables with references
 - Use cases of references in for each blocks

   Code: [reference.cpp](Essential-Concepts/Reference/reference.cpp)